 3. Make sure to actually say sorry.

 Now, on to the actual apology itself.
 Start by actually saying the words “I’m sorry.”
 It’s not an apology without them.
 Then, acknowledge what you did wrong.
 It sounds simple—you both already know what you did wrong—but simply stating what you did wrong back to your girlfriend will go a long way.
 It will make her feel heard and understood.
 Try saying, “I didn’t mean to hurt your feelings, but I did, and I’m sorry.
 I was wrong for doing what I did.”
 It’s simple, honest, and direct.
 Most of all, it’s effective.

 4. Acknowledge her feelings.

 Also, acknowledge that you respect how she feels right now.
 All your girlfriend wants to hear you say is, “I know you’re upset, and you have every right to be.”
 So say it.
-Validate her feelings.
+Knowing how to apologize to your girlfriend begins with validating her feelings.